Sophia Mustafa: Life

 In 1989, she moved to Canada with her husband, settling in Brampton.
 Mustafa published a novel In the Shadow of Kirinyaga in 2002 (ISBN 9781894770033).
 She died in Brampton in 2005.
 A second novel The Broken Reed was published posthumously in the same year (ISBN 9789987411177).

+Scholarship on Mustafa

+Recent scholarship has examined Mustafa's work in relation to Partition, migration, and memory.
+Doctoral research by Sana Asif analyzes her fiction through the frameworks of feminist geography and memory studies, situating it alongside other Muslim women's Partition narratives that reconfigure spaces of home, city, and nation in times of displacement and trauma.